Improving Web Site Accessibility

 Microsoft's IE and email program have been attacked by hackers so many times that it is simply NOT safe to continue to use them on the Internet.
 The easiest way any user can increase their Internet security is by STOP using IE as your default browser.
 Of course, you still have to set up your Internet security options correctly no matter which browser you are using.

 Mozilla's Firefox is a small browser that comes without an email and newsreader program.
 A nice feature of Foxfire was that as part of the installation process it gave you the option of importing all your data from IE, like favorites / bookmarks and passwords.
 This makes converting over to a new browser, as easy as it is going to get.
 I was also able to install the Google Toolbar in Foxfire.
 Other handy features are tabbed browsing, pop-up blocking, and the ability to search bookmarks/favorites.
+But since Flash has caused FireFox, in the past at least, to lockup and otherwise crash PC computers, Google Chrome is now our recommended Web browser.

 Screen Resolutions

 No matter what screen resolution you are using this site should look sharp and clear.
-If any web page looks grainy then either you are using the wrong software driver for your display hardware, or your hardware is defective.
+If any Web page looks grainy then either you are using the wrong software driver for your display hardware, or your hardware is defective.

-FULL SCREEN access is, also, available in many web browser such as by hitting the [F11] function key in Microsoft's IE. In Full Screen access, most of the browsers headers and footers are not visible.
+FULL SCREEN access is, also, available in many Web browser such as by hitting the [F11] function key in Microsoft's IE. In Full Screen access, most of the browsers headers and footers are not visible.
 Thus, more of the informational text of our site is visible in Full Screen mode.

 • Internet Explorer for Windows